Contact us

 What are the Symptoms of Valium Addiction?

-The symptoms of Valium addiction are physical, psychological, and behavioral changes that indicate a person’s dependence on and misuse of the drug.
-These symptoms typically include increased tolerance to the medication, withdrawal symptoms when not using Valium, and a persistent desire to obtain and use the drug despite negative consequences.
+The symptoms of Valium addiction include physical, psychological, and behavioral changes that indicate a person is dependent on and misusing the drug.
+These symptoms typically involve increased tolerance to the medication, withdrawal symptoms when not using Valium, and a persistent desire to obtain and use the drug despite negative consequences.

 According to Agrawal, P. Diazepam addiction: A case report,” emotional and physical symptoms such as anxiety, depression, drowsiness, and impaired coordination manifest in individuals with valium addiction.
 Recognizing these signs early is crucial for seeking appropriate treatment and support.